eth-protocol-fellows/protocol-studies/docs/eps/week8-dev.md

 Paul will dive into Teku, consensus client implementation in Java.
 You should have at least basic knowledge of the language syntax.

-Consensus-specs is executable, and a passing knowledge of python may be beneficial, but it's a fairly easy language to reason about at the level the specs are written.
+[Consensus-specs](https://github.com/ethereum/consensus-specs/) is executable, and a passing knowledge of python may be beneficial, but it's a fairly easy language to reason about at the level the specs are written.

-Additionally, you can read and get ready by studying the following resources:
+Additionally, you can get ready by studying the following resources:

 - [Post-Merge Ethereum Client Architecture by Adrian Sutton](https://www.youtube.com/watch?v=6d4pkhL37Ao)
 - [Teku Architecture, 2020](https://www.youtube.com/watch?v=1PHZHpVPLk4)